MattJColes/icarus/DEVELOPMENT.md

-# Helios Development Guide
+# Icarus Development Guide

 ## Overview

-Helios is a desktop AI assistant built with Electron, React, and TypeScript.
+Icarus (formerly Helios) is a desktop AI assistant built with Electron, React, and TypeScript.
 This guide covers development setup, running the project, and building executables for all platforms.

 ## Prerequisites